tanjazlender/MicrobiomePrime/README.md

 - Definitions

 ## About
-MicrobiomePrime is a tool for identifying identifying microbiome-associated markers that can be detected using Polymerase Chain Reaction.
+MicrobiomePrime is a tool for identifying identifying microbiome source-associated markers that can be detected using Polymerase Chain Reaction.
-The pipeline was originally developed for use in Microbial Source Tracking (MST), but can also be used for designing primers in medicine or environmental ecology.
+The pipeline was originally developed for use in Microbial Source Tracking (MST).

 ## Installation
 MicrobiomePrime is intended to be run in a x86-64 Linux OS (tested on Ubuntu).
 The best way to start is to create a conda environment with all the necessary dependencies using the provided environment.yml file: